Is now the right time to get rid of old paperwork?

-You’ll need to hang onto your business tax returns and all supporting documentation until you can no long be audited for that tax year.
+You’ll need to hang onto your business tax returns and all supporting documentation until you can no longer be audited for that tax year.
 In the US, the IRS requires companies to keep their business tax returns for at least 3 years from the time of tax filing.

 But don’t crank up the paper shredder on Year 3.
-The IRS also says that it can come after your business for failing to report income for up to 6 years after filing and for up to 7 years if you took deduction on a bad debt.
+The IRS also says that it can come after your business for failing to report income for up to 6 years after filing and for up to 7 years if you took a deduction on a bad debt.
 That’s why most accountants recommend that you hold on to your tax return and all supporting documentation for seven years from filing.
 You can read more about the IRS’ document requirements here.

 Payroll Tax Records

 If you have employees, the IRS recommends that you keep all employment tax records for at least four years from the time you paid the taxes or filed the return (whichever is later).
-These records include time sheets, employee information and benefit payments.
+These records include timesheets, employee information, and benefit payments.

 In addition to employee tax information, you should keep all human resources files for any employee, current or former.
-These records include anything like resumes, job applications and descriptions, performance reviews and any employee files.
+These records include anything like resumes, job applications and descriptions, performance reviews, and any employee files.